mcdexio/documents/en/perpetual-interfaces.md

 **Currently, broker CAN NOT profit from calling matchOrderWithAMM for trader like matchOrders.
 This method is designed for other purpose**

-# AMM
+## AMM

-AMM has some uniswap-like interfaces which allows trader to trade with internal assets pool.
+AMM has some Uniswap-like interfaces which allows trader to trade with internal assets pool.

 ```solidity
     createPool(uint256 amount)